 Of course, if you save 100% of your income you “can” retire already.
 Often though, it’s psychologically useful to save more to buffer yourself from very bad scenarios.
 This might mean something like a chronic illness or other expensive incident or ongoing expense.

-So What’s My Best Savings Rate?
+What’s The Best Savings Rate?

 The interesting way to answer this question is to target independence by a certain year.